shardulparab97/GNNProject_SHAP/README.md

 # GNNProject_SHAP

 Everything lies inside CompGCN+ATT folder.

-The zip of datasets are also inside the folder.
+The dataset can be downloaded using the .sh files available.

 Requirements:
 torch